stenglein-lab/Tidyverse_learning/learning_to_plot_and_manipulate_data_in_the_tidyverse.md

 ggplot()
 ```

 Nothing happened!!
-That's because you've told R to create a plot but you told it nothing about the plot you want to create: you haven't specified a data source, for instance.
+Well actually something happened: a grey empty box appeared in the plots pane in the bottom right corner.
+That's because you've told R to create a plot but you told it nothing about the plot you want to create so it just created a blank plot.
+You haven't specified a data source, for instance.
 Let's specify the data source.

 Do this by typing and running: